Japanese drug maker Takeda to buy Ireland's Shire

 TOKYO (AP) - Japanese drugmaker Takeda has agreed to buy Shire for 46 billion pounds ($62.4 billion) in cash and stock, one of the biggest deals ever in the pharmaceuticals industry, the companies said Tuesday.

-Takeda will pay the equivalent of 49.01 pounds in cash and stock for each share of Shire Plc, based on Takeda's closing share price on April 23, the day before a preliminary deal was announced.
+Takeda will pay the equivalent of 49.01 pounds in cash and stock for each share of Shire, based on Takeda's closing share price on April 23, the day before a preliminary deal was announced.

-Shire gives Takeda a larger presence in the U.S. and expertise in rare diseases, an increasingly important area for pharmaceutical companies.
+Shire gives Takeda a larger presence in the U.S. and expertise in rare diseases, an increasingly important area for pharmaceutical companies as patents on established drugs expire.
 Even though Shire's headquarters are in Dublin, it has large operations in the U.S., where it earns more than two thirds of its revenue.

+Takeda, meanwhile, has like many Japanese companies been expanding overseas to compensate for slowing growth at home.
+Last year it bought Ariad Pharmaceuticals of Cambridge, Massachusetts.
+Takeda is valued at about $34 billion and makes almost half of its sales in Asia, and about a third in the U.S.

 The deal recognizes "the strong growth potential of our leading products and innovative pipeline," Shire Chairman Susan Kilsby said.